malmostad/wp-apps/README.md

 * Install and activate one of the themes.
 * Install the plugins listed above.
 * Edit `themes/<theme_name>/functions/theme-config.php`

+Use Sass to generate CSS **within** the child theme.
+This will include both the master and the child theme Sass files (if any).

+During development:
+  $ sass --watch --style expanded stylesheets/application.scss

+Build for deploy:
+  $ sass --style compressed  stylesheets/application.scss > stylesheets/application.css

 ## Licence
 Released under AGPL version 3.